IOCOTech/React-Native-Framework/README.md

 Looking at the **Generic.js** file we can see how the object is structured in such a way that it alligns to properties of an element for instants the key **app** is used for styling every mundain object in the app such as background colors.
 Where as the key **font** is used to specificly style text elements in the app.
 It is important to separate some of the elements like this so that when changing a theme all the separate elements can make use of its own variables.

-When setting up the theme it is important to use contrasting colors when it comes to the app, font (primary, scondary and acccent) and it should be used in such a way to.
+When setting up the theme it is important to use contrasting colors when it comes to the app, font styles (primary, scondary and acccent) and it should be used in such a way that primary font colors will ne readable on primary app background color.

 for example if you made a box background primary then the text in that box should also be primary.